>

 Is Adblue made of pigs' urine?

-The urea added to make the product is entirely synthetic, the main reason for this is that the SCR system is extremely sensitive to impurities.
-The extra compounds found in urine would cause a multitude of issues with your car's exhaust system.
+The main reason is that the SCR system is extremely sensitive to impurities.
+The extra compounds found in urine would cause many issues with your car's exhaust system.

 What is AdBlue used for?